Voicemail Won’t Delete on the iPhone – Here’s What To Do

 Turning on Airplane mode then turning it back on again has worked for a few of the people I asked about voicemail issues, so it’s well worth trying.

 If Airplane Mode on its own doesn’t work, turn off WiFi or 4G and then try it again.
 This can also work.

 Delete the voicemail from the network

 If the airplane mode method doesn’t work, make sure the voicemail has been deleted from your network.

 - Dial your voicemail number (it varies depending on your service provider) and enter your voicemail PIN.

 - Close the call and then dial back in again.
 It should say you have no voice messages.

 Clear deleted voicemail messages

-iOS uses a system similar to Trash on a Mac, in that deleting a voicemail will remove it from view but not necessarily remove the file completely.
+iOS (the iPhone operating system) uses a system similar to Trash on a Mac, in that deleting a voicemail will remove it from view but not necessarily remove the file completely.
 If your iPhone is still picking up that file, it will show as not being able to be deleted.

 - Open your Phone app and select Voicemail.